 Why Intermittent Fasting Works for Weight Loss

-Intermittent fasting works for weight loss for two main reasons: It naturally helps decrease your calorie consumption and It improves your insulin sensitivity.
+Intermittent fasting works for weight loss for two main reasons: It naturally helps decrease your calorie consumption and improves your insulin sensitivity.

 Simple Calorie Restriction